albeechen/NEWs/README.md

 	2. React Hook
 	3. Material UI

-### Authorization:
+### Authorization
 	1. FireBase( The FirebaseKey is not included in this project.
-Please request it from firebase)
+Please request it from firebase website)

+### Back-End
+	1. Personal information